ninahowley/cs-hub/README.md

 ### Major Plan

 Explore Wellesley's full list of CS courses on the right.
-Hover to read a **course description**, and click to **add a course** to your profile!
+Hover over each course to read its **course description**.
+You can click "Add" to **add a course** to your profile, and "Drop" to remove it.

-Your **major panel** on the left will update with the requirements you still need to complete.
-You can also click on the **drop button** to drop a course.
+Your **major panel** on the left will update with your progress as you take more CS classes. :)

 <img alt="image" src="static/screenshots/major_plan_popup.png" />

 ### Explore Page

-The scrollable **topic list** on the left displays some popular topics in CS (and unique topics that our professors research.)
-Click on each topic to view a **popup** with more information!
+The scrollable **topic list** on the left displays some popular topics in CS (and unique topics that our professors research)!
+Click on each topic to view a **popup** with more information.

 <img alt="image" src="static/screenshots/explore_popup.png" />